Overview

 Test Preparation

-- Inform your doctor about:
+Inform your doctor about:

 - Vitamin supplements (B6, B12, folate)

-- Family history of homocystinuria
+- Family history of metabolic or genetic disorders

 When to Consult a Doctor

-- Family history of early heart disease
+- A family history of early cardiovascular disease

 - Unexplained blood clots

-- Symptoms of vitamin deficiency
+- Symptoms suggestive of vitamin deficiency

 - Neurological symptoms such as numbness or tingling

-- Chronic kidney disease
+- Known thyroid or kidney disease

 Important Word Explanations

-- Folate: Vitamin B9, important for cell growth and metabolism.
+- Folate – Vitamin B9, important for cell growth and metabolism

 ~END~